The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Future Complementary Observations

-\begin{finding} \underline{\textbf{Finding \arabic{section}.1}} \\ \\ \textit{Summary}: Our understanding of stellar photospheric heterogeneity and its impact on observations of transiting exoplanets is informed greatly by studies of the Sun.
+From this analysis, we draw the following finding. \\ \\ \underline{\textbf{Finding 5.1}} \\ \\ \textit{Summary}: Our understanding of stellar photospheric heterogeneity and its impact on observations of transiting exoplanets is informed greatly by studies of the Sun.
 While many suitable facilities exist to study the Sun as a star, the field would benefit from additional capabilities to study planetary transits of the Sun. \\ \\ \textit{Capability Needed}: Resolved observations of the Sun in the visible and IR are needed to study spectral variations of active regions on minute-to-year timescales.
 Observations of planetary bodies transiting the Sun, either resolved or unresolved, are needed to provide the ground-truth for exoplanetary transits. \\ \\ \textit{Capability Today}: Many ground- and space-based facilities exist to study the Sun as a resolved star.
-No dedicated facilities exist to study planetary transits of the Sun. \\ \\ \textit{Mitigation in Progress}: DKIST will provide sensitive solar observations with unprecedented spatial and temporal resolution and across a wide spectral range of interest to exoplanetary transit observations (380--5000\,nm). \\ \end{finding}
+Full-disk Ca\,\textsc{ii}\,K observations of the Sun are available spanning more than the last century \citep{Chatzistergos:2019a, Chatzistergos:2020}.
+Full-disk observations in the UV and EUV are provided by SDO/AIA and GOES/SUVI.
+Ground-based facilities, such as the Dunn Solar Telescope, Swedish Solar Telescope \citep{Scharmer2003}, Goode Solar Telescope \citep{Goode2010}, and GREGOR Solar Telescope \citep{Schmidt2012}, as well as space-based facilities, including Hinode \citep{Shimizu2009} and IRIS \citep{DePontieu2014}, provide high-cadence observations of the Sun at sub-arcsecond spatial resolution and moderate-to-high spectral resolution.
+No dedicated facilities exist to study planetary transits of the Sun. \\ \\ \textit{Mitigation in Progress}: When fully operational, DKIST \citep{DKIST} will provide sensitive solar observations with unprecedented spatial and temporal resolution and across a wide spectral range of interest to exoplanetary transit observations (380--5000\,nm).
+The Sunrise UV Spectropolarimeter and Imager \citep{SUSI}, planned for launch in 2023 onboard the SUNRISE III balloon, will provide sub-arcsecond, spectropolarimetric observations of the Sun in the NUV (300--400\,nm) at a spectral resolution of $\sim$2\,nm.
+Also planned for launch in 2023, the SUIT instrument \citep{Ghosh:2016} on the Indian Aditya-L1 space mission will image the Sun in broad and narrow spectral bands in the UV (200--400\,nm).